Brunosalesb/today-i-learned/git/configureAccount.md

-You can use the command
+You can use the commands:

 ```
 git config --global user.name "Tara Routray"
 ```
 to set your name
-and

 ```
-git config --global user.email "dev@tararoutray.com" (configura email)
+git config --global user.email "dev@tararoutray.com"
 ```
-to set your email.
+to set your email